Florida Panhandle Springs

 Two systems in Merritt’s Mill Pond close to Jackson Blue, but only accessible by boat are Hole in the Wall and Twin Caves.
 Neither of these systems has a very large cavern zone.
 And both caverns are very sandy and easily silted out.
 Both systems have small docks built into the trees close by.
 Hole in the Wall’s entrance is in the wall right by the dock.
 Here’s a photo from in the cavern.

+If you’re concerned about getting stuck head over to the Hunter Fish Camp Road boat ramp.
+Both roads are off of Blue Springs Rd and have boat ramp signs.
 Once you get your boat in the water with gear loaded up, head south from Day Loop or north from Hunter Fish Camp Rd.
 Hole in the Wall is closer to Day Loop.
 You’ll tie off onto the dock and gear up.
+Enter the water and head to the bank.
+The entrance is about 8′ under the surface.
+Head towards the sign, past it, and down the large chimney.
+You’ll find 2 gold lines.
+The one to the right takes you upstream.

 The line to the left takes you downstream.
-About 600′ back you’ll come across the big E.
+About 700′ back you’ll come across the big E.

 Keep going and don’t forget to look up at the ceiling.
 Here’s the type of sights you’ll get treated with:

 This is definitely a cave worth visiting on a regular basis.
-However, from around October to April, the cave siphons the pond water in and water temps drop into the 50s with visibility also dropping.
+However, typically from around October to April, the cave siphons the pond water in and water temps drop into the 50s with visibility also dropping.
 This cave is better visited between April and October.

 Twin’s entrance is a short swim toward the middle of the pond from Day Loop.
 The cavern has a couple of entrances, both which are very beautiful.